plone/documentation/develop/plone/misc/zope_debug_prompt.rst

 - Update objects in bulk, as opposed to one at a time through the user interface.
 - Produce reports or export data from objects

-This is very similar to the Python debug prompt (just entering ``python`` at the command line) and the same whitespace restrictions apply.
+This is similar to the Python debug prompt (entering ``python`` at the command line) and the same whitespace restrictions apply.

 Cautions
 ========